Arayankavu: Geography and climate

 It is about 30 km south-east of Ernakulam and 18 km east of Tripunithura.
 By road, Arayankavu is easily accessible from Kanjiramattom (4 km), Tripunithura and Ernakulam.
 Kanjiramattom Railway Station is the local railhead.
 Cochin International Airport is the nearest airport.

 Arayankavu has an average elevation of 7 metres from sea level.
 Arayankavu town is situated in the basin of Vembanad backwaters which is formed from several streams in the Western Ghats.
 As per division of places in Kerala as Highlands, Midlands and Lowlands based on altitude, Arayankavu is considered to be part of the lower Midlands.
-The general soil type is alluvial soil.
+The general soil type is Alluvium.
 The vegetation is mainly tropical evergreen and moist deciduous type.

 The climate in this place is moderate and pleasant.
 Arayankav's proximity to the equator results in little seasonal temperature variation, with moderate to high levels of humidity.
 Annual temperatures range between 20 and 35 C. From June through September, the south-west monsoon brings in heavy rains as arayankavu lies on the windward side of the Western Ghats.
 From October to December, arayankavu receives light rain from the northwest monsoon, as it lies on the leeward side.
 Average annual rainfall is 3600 mm.

 Arayankavu is bordered by Neerpara on the south, back waters on the west, kanjiramattom on the north and thottara puncha on the east.

 Industrial Situation

 Arayankavu is home for a portion of the industrial base of Kochi.
-It is home for industrial area of Amballoor grama panchayath.
+It is home for industrial area of Amballur, Ernakulam grama panchayath.
 It provides space for productive works.